waynodiablo/Oystercard/oystercard/01_create_gemfile.md

 In this issue you will create a valid Gemfile for this project.

 ## Learning Objectives covered:
-- Cloning a project from Github to your local machine
 - Installing and upgrading gems without using Bundler
 - Using RVM to check what ruby versions you have installed and in use
 - Using Gemfile to list the gems that will be used in the project